stevencox/stars/README.md

 The installation and configuration is automated with Ansible.

 ## Tools
-The Stars Sourwood environment is a set of scripts for
+The Stars cluster module contains scripts for
 - Assembling required Ansible roles
 - Executing those roles
 - Currently, we have to run some additional, non-Ansible configuration